BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

      $ mv proteins.dat recombine`
      $ cp recombine/proteins.dat ../proteins-saved.dat
      $ ls

-#### Practice makes perfect!
-Complete the following exercices using the shell.

 **Exercice 4 : Copy with Multiple Filenames**
 In the example below, what does cp do when given several filenames and a directory name?